tajhlande/lmae/README.md

     pip install -r requirements.txt

-Set an environment variable that contains the path to the python binding directory in `rpi-rgb-led-matrix`, something like:

-    export RGB_MATRIX_PY_PATH=~/rpi-rgb-led-matrix/bindings/python

 Run the first example in a virtual LED window:

     python render_test.py -v

 If all is successful, you will see a surprise animation demo!
 Press "return" on the app console to end the test.
-To run on the Raspberry Pi with the real LED matrix hardware:
+To run on the Raspberry Pi with the real LED matrix hardware, set an environment variable that contains the path to the python binding directory in `rpi-rgb-led-matrix`, something like:

+    export RGB_MATRIX_PY_PATH=~/rpi-rgb-led-matrix/bindings/python

+And then run the example like this:

     sudo -E venv/bin/python render_test.py